mwpreston/repo-index/README.md

 ## Support
 Depending on the SDK, Integration, or Use Case one of the following support models are applied:

-* **Rubrik Supported** - a project that is owned and maintained by Rubrik while accepting contributions from the community
+* **Rubrik Supported** - a project that is owned and maintained by Rubrik while accepting contributions from the community.
+Rubrik Support can be obtained for projects falling under this category.
-* **Community Supported** - a project that is owned and maintained by the Build community
+* **Community Supported** - a project that is owned and maintained by the community.
+Projects belonging to this category are considered best effort support, provided through the Rubrik Support forum and GitHub.
-* **Partner Supported** - a project that is owned and maintained by a Partner and Rubrik while accepting contributions from the community

-The `README.md` of each repository should designate the project type.
+The `README.md` of each repository should designate the project type as well as the implemented support model.

 ## Project Listing